Consensys/orchestrate-quick-start/README.md

 - Public and private transactions
 - Multi-chain.

-For more information, refer to the [PegaSys Orchestrate official Documentation](https://docs.orchestrate.pegasys.tech/).
+For more information, refer to the [Orchestrate documentation](https://docs.orchestrate.consensys.net/).

 During this quick-start you use: